 Chapman pursued his work primarily as a sole practitioner.
 In August of 1999, Ms. Ann Bright retained him to represent her in an employment discrimination case against her employer.
-Due to Chapman's neglect of Ms. Bright's case, which resulted in her case being dismissed, Bar Counsel charged him on October 21, 2005, with violating three Rules of Professional Conduct ("the Rules"): Rule 1.1 (a) regarding competent representation; Rule 1.1 (b) regarding skill and care; and Rule 1.3 (a) regarding zeal and diligence.
+Due to Chapman's neglect of Ms. Bright's case, which resulted in her case being dismissed, Bar Counsel charged him on October 21, 2005, with violating three Rules of Professional Conduct ("the Rules"): Rule 1.1(a) regarding competent representation; Rule 1.1(b) regarding skill and care; and Rule 1.3(a) regarding zeal and diligence.

-On April 26, 2006, after considering the evidence presented by Bar Counsel and Chapman, the Committee found that he had violated all three Rules and recommended a sanction of a 60-day suspension with thirty days stayed in favor of one year probation.
-More importantly, for purposes of this case, the Committee found that Chapman was a "noncredible" witness.
+On April 26, 2006, after considering the evidence presented by Bar Counsel and Respondent, the Committee found that Chapman had violated all three Rules and recommended a sanction of a 60 day suspension with 30 days stayed in favor of one year probation.
+More importantly, for purposes of this case, the Committee found that the Respondent was a "non-credible" witness.

-On July 20, 2007, in its Report and Recommendation, the Board agreed with the Committee's findings of fact and conclusions of law, but disagreed with its recommended sanction.
+On July 20, 2007, in its Report and Recommendation, the Board agreed with the Committee's findings of fact and conclusions of law but disagreed with its recommended sanction.
 The Board recommended a thirty (30) day suspension from the practice of law stayed in favor of a one (1) year period of probation.
-Chapman did not filed exception to the Board's Report and Recommendation, but Bar Counsel takes exception to the Board's recommended sanction.
-Bar Counsel argues that the Board did not properly consider the Committee's findings because the Board declined to conclude that Chapman was intentionally and deliberately misleading in his testimony despite the Committee's finding that he was a "non-credible" witness.
+Respondent did not appeal from the Board's Report and Recommendation, but

+Bar Counsel takes exception to the Board's recommended sanction.
+Bar Counsel argues that the Board did not properly consider the Committee's findings because the Board declined to conclude that Respondent was intentionally and deliberately misleading in his testimony despite the Committee's finding that Respondent was a "non-credible" witness.
 According to Bar Counsel, a fair reading of the Committee's findings supports the harsher sanction recommended by the Committee because this court considers dishonesty before the disciplinary system to be a significant aggravating factor.

-II.
 STANDARD OF REVIEW